 Notes

-*you could substitute pumpkin puree for the sweet potato in this recipe just cut back the milk to 1/2 cup.
+— you can substitute pumpkin puree for the sweet potato in this recipe just reduce the milk to 1/2 cup.

 Nutrition